 Plant nutrient issue

 Regarding Rockström et al. (2009) nitrogen (N2) cycle issue; the graph (Fig. 6) from the Haughley Experiment clearly demonstrates, firstly, that organic fields have higher intrinsic nitrogen (ca. 600 vs. 150) due to storage in organic humus SOM.
-And, secondly, that plant macro-nutrient mineralization and availability fluctuate seasonally due to earthworm and soil microbial activity both in synchrony with the plant needs and also in proximity to the plant roots.
-Routine spot nutrient checks are rendered irrelevant.
+And, secondly, plant macro-nutrient mineralization and availability fluctuate seasonally due to earthworm and soil microbial activity both in synchrony with the plant needs and also in proximity to the plant roots.
+Routine spot nutrient checks are thus rendered unreliable.

 Figure 6.
 Haughley experimental farm N-P-K data for 1952 showing fluxes and much higher values in organically managed fields (Mixed and Organic) with FYM and compost use rather than synthetic fertilizers as in the Stockless section.
 This key graph from Balfour shows exactly where promoters from Liebig and Lawes/Gilbert to IFA go wrong: mere spot checks miss huge biostimulatory fluxes.